Google Top Stories Are Chosen By Importance Scores

 They also tell us that we will see these top stories in carousels in organic search results when there are relevant and timely stories to share on a topic.
 Here is an example of the carousels about “top stories” involving artificial intelligence:

 On hearing this news, I did what I normally do when hearing about a change at Google.
-I went search through Google’s patents to see if I could find a recent patent that might be related in some way.
+I went searching through Google’s patents to see if I could find a recent patent that might be related in some way.
 I searched for “top stories” in Google patents and came across one that was granted in March of last year.

 It didn’t have all of the added features that the blog post did, but it talks about how Google might start creating news digests filled with “top stories.”
 What the blog post told us was an added wrinkle to this reporting of the news was the addition of machine learning approaches using tools like BERT: